AvinyaXe/ts-playground/README.md

 - Fully written in TypeScript
 - Built with ❤️ in a GitHub Codespace

+> Inspired by a random convo about TypeScript today.
+> Guess I finally gave in.
+Glad I did 😄

 ## 📸 Screenshot

 ![Screenshot of Random Quote Generator](./screenshot.png)